tomaka/spec/src/blocks-finalization.md

 A *Grandpa commit* or *Grandpa justification* can be **verified** by following these steps:

+- Fail the verification if there exists an *autority public key* that isn't present in the *Grandpa validators set* of the parent of the target block.
+- Fail the verification if there exists two *authority public key*s that are equal.
+- Fail the verification if the number of precommits is strictly inferior to `length(Grandpa validators set(parent)) * 2 / 3 + 1`.
+TODO: not satisfied with equation like that
+- Fail the verification if any of the target block hash and number of any of the votes isn't equal or a descendant of the target block hash and number of the commit or justification.
+- TODO verify signatures
-- TODO
+- TODO verify block ancestries

 ## Finalized block

-Given a *tree of blocks*, a set of *verified Grandpa commit*s, and a set of *verified Grandpa justification*s, the **latest finalized block** is defined as the block with the highest *block number* TODO.
+Given a *tree of blocks*, a set of *verified Grandpa commit*s, and a set of *verified Grandpa justification*s, the **latest finalized block** is defined as the block with the highest *block number* TODO explain better

+TODO: explain that there must be no gap in the commits and justifications ^

-An implementation can assume that when it adds a new *Grandpa commit* or *Grandpa justification* to the set, the *latest finalized block* can only ever become a descendant of the previous latest finalized block.
+An implementation can assume that when it adds a new *Grandpa commit* or *Grandpa justification* to the set, the *latest finalized block* can only ever become a descendant of the previous *latest finalized block*.
 TODO unclear
+If this assumption happened to be violated, the chain can be declared broken.
+Broken chains are out of scope of this specification.
+TODO: explain this somewhere this

-> **Note**: Thanks to this assumption, an implementation generally only needs to keep track of the charateristics of the latest finalized block and its descendants.
-Any block that isn't the latest finalized block or one of its descendants may be discarded.
+> **Note**: Thanks to this assumption, many of the block characteristics that an implementation typically puts in a cache (such as the Grandpa validators set) only need to be tracked for the latest finalized block and its descendants.

 A block is **finalized** either if it is equal to the *latest finalized block*, or if it is the parent of a *finalized* block.